 What is Debt Forgiveness?

 Debt forgiveness is when a creditor or lender forgives an amount of money you owe them.
 It’s also when interest rates on a remaining debt get reduced to a very low percent or zero.
-It can be credit card debt, student loans, mortgage, or even tax debt.
+It can be credit card debt, student loans, mortgages, or even tax debt.

 When something sounds too good to be true it usually is – so what’s the catch?
 It’s rarely fully forgiven, and in most cases, you still need some money to qualify for debt forgiveness.